epicodus-a/Plan-Next-Step/README.md

 - Do you feel like you made improvement today?
 Are you more confident and comfortable in one or more areas?
 Why or why not?

+- *Yes, what I did help me sort out my mind.*

 - Where are you at now?
 What are your next steps?
 What do you still need to accomplish to feel confident and prepared to begin your eventual job search?

+- *I started my personal and opend source projects.*
+- *The next step is keep working on them.*
+- *Keep adding features and polishing projects will add more confidence on me*